 Discover Cash Back Bonus is a credit card rewards program.
-With Discover’s most popular, the “it” card, you get 5% cash back bonus in rotating categories and up to 1% cash back bonus on everything else.
+With Discover’s most popular, the “it” card, you get 5 percent cash back bonus in rotating categories and up to 1 percent cash back bonus on everything else.

-You can also get a 5% to 20% cash back bonus with online shopping done through the ShopDiscover portal for cardmembers (hundreds of stores are part of the network).
+You can also get a 5 percent to 20 percent cash back-bonus with online shopping done through the ShopDiscover portal for cardmembers (hundreds of stores are part of the network).
 This accumulated bonus you earn on your spending can then be redeemed in a number of ways…

 You have multiple redemption options

 - Get a credit to your Discover credit card account (at face value, i.e. $50 statement credit will use up $50 in cash-back bonus)

 - Get a direct deposit to your bank account (also at face value)